ubieda/ubieda_ncs/README.md

-# Ubieda's NCS
+# Ubieda's NCS repo

-This repository contains libraries tests and application code used for learning and exploring implementation alternatives within Nordic Connect SDK.
+This repository contains libraries, tests and application code used for learning and exploring implementation alternatives within Nordic Connect SDK.

 ## Author(s)